Skip to Main Content

 Evaluate Your Sources

 Don't be caught using unreliable information.
-Learn to use the CRAAP Test to identify credible sources
+Learn to fact check and evaluate your sources to identify and use credible ones.

 The SIFT Method: Quick Source & Claim Checking